-This post is intended to be an ongoing record of some of my thoughts on Received Wisdom, and some observations of my own.
-I hope to continue to update them as I think of more.
+This is intended to be an ongoing record of “The Received Wisdom,” and some observations on it.
+I hope to continue to update them.
 They are not categorized beyond “Training” and “Experience” right now.

-Sparring, grappling, force on force training etc. etc. If the study you choose does not do this, at least part of the time, you are not training for fighting at all, let alone for self defense “in the street,” for combat, or “for the battlefield.”
+Sparring, grappling, force on force training etc. etc. If the study you choose does not do this, at least some of the time, you are not training for fighting at all, let alone for self defense “in the street,” or combat, or “for the battlefield.”

 Wrestling coaches don’t claim to teach self defense.
 They don’t even mention it.
 This is because they know their lane.

 Practicing combat sports won’t “get you killed” in a violent encounter.

 “If you can’t beat me with the rules what makes you think you can beat me without them?”

-Think about it – do we really think that because I can’t say, beat a local MMA fighter in a local production here in the Pacific Northwest (I could not), it means I could not beat him when there are no rules?
+Think about it – do we really think that because I can’t beat a local MMA fighter in a fight production here in the Pacific Northwest (I could not), that it means I could not beat him when there are no rules?
 Really?

 Yeah, I know, “that’s not what it means!!”

-Then there is this fantastic example – and much more germane to this discussion – of a Brazilian Jiujitsu black belt who was shot after physically attacking another during a road rage incident.
-I’m willing to bet that under BJJ rules, this young hothead would have dominated the other guy.
-But the ‘rules’ were different.
+Then there is this fantastic example – one much more germane to the discussion – of a Brazilian Jiujitsu black belt who was shot after physically attacking another during a road rage incident.
+I’m willing to bet that this young hothead would have dominated the other guy – under BJJ rules.
+But here the ‘rules’ were different.
 Some may have even opined that because of his BJJ, because it’s trained under realistic pressure, he should have been able to simply disarm the other guy.

 As he found out, it’s not that simple.